topazjs/jounx/README.md

 # jounx

+## Reqz

+- Node.js 12+ (cuz syntax)
+- Linux (not really but if you're already doin stuff why not) -

-## yay
+## Makes use of

-- For Node 12 (might be ok on older ones, I dunno yet)
-- Uses the amazing `chalk` library to make stuff pretty ([check it out](https://github.com/chalk/chalk))
+- The amazing `chalk` library to make stuff pretty ([check it out](https://github.com/chalk/chalk))
+- [TypeScript](https://www.typescriptlang.org/) throughout (finally - *but still kind of a work in progress for the moment*)
+- [ESLint](https://eslint.org/) for the code stdz
+- [Mocha](https://mochajs.org/) & [Chai](https://www.chaijs.com/) to make testing a little less terrible

+### Random things

-- Made in Ubuntu so I may have left some linux-specific stuff in the tests somewhere
+- Made in Ubuntu so I may have left some linux-specific stuff in the tests or other places.
+Just upgrade to linux if you haven't already and nothin to worry about
-- Now in TypeScript

 ## Usage